ZeitOnline/frontend-developer-handbook/blog/document-outline.md

 # Small Wins: Improving our Document Outline

-The document outline is

-["das Inhaltsverzeichnis ist ein Verzeichnis des Inhalts !??"]
+The document outline is a way to overview and navigate a web page.
+It provides a high-level overview on a page, and is mostly used by screen readers to provide meaning and allow navigation for people who cannot access the visual representation of the page.
+At ZEIT Online we actively shape this outline, on order to improve the accessibility of our news website.
+This post shows some practical examples of that process.

-## what is an document outline?
+## what is the document outline?

 The document outline represents the logical or semantical structure of an HTML document.
 This is a little difficult, because there are two concepts: hierarchy of headlines `h1` to `h6` and the nested structure of `sections` and `divs`.

-That whole topic is a [big dilemma](https://css-tricks.com/document-outline-dilemma/), but nevertheless we can try to improve our sites
+That whole topic is a [big dilemma](https://css-tricks.com/document-outline-dilemma/), but nevertheless we can try to improve our sites in order to explain the sites structure to people (or machines) who cannot access the visible representation.

 That's what we did recently with our homepage on [www.zeit.de](https://www.zeit.de/index).